25 Best things to do in Milan (2025) – Guide to Milano

 When to visit Milan?

-In general, spring and autumn are the best times to visit Milan.
-On the other hand, Milan is in high season and some places can be crowded.
-Here’s a brief overview of what you can expect in Milan throughout the year:
+In general, spring and autumn are the best times to visit Milan, but bear in mind that these are peak seasons, so some places can be crowded.
+Here’s a quick rundown of what to expect during the year:

-Spring (April to June): pleasant weather with blooming flowers and greenery is ideal for sightseeing and outdoor activities.
-It’s also peak tourist season, so expect bigger crowds and higher prices, especially around Easter.
+• Spring (April to June): ideal weather with parks in bloom, great for sightseeing and outdoor activities.
+Expect bigger crowds and higher prices, especially around Easter.

 Milan guide